 A success timeline featuring the most significant achievements of John Smoltz.

-John Smoltz, nicknamed "Smoltzie," is a retired American baseball pitcher who played 21 MLB seasons, primarily with the Atlanta Braves.
-An eight-time All-Star, he formed a dominant pitching trio with Greg Maddux and Tom Glavine, leading the Braves to sustained success, including a 1995 World Series title.
-Smoltz won the 1996 National League Cy Young Award with a 24-8 record.
+John Smoltz is a retired American baseball pitcher who played 21 MLB seasons, primarily with the Atlanta Braves (1988-2008).
+An eight-time All-Star, he was a key member of the Braves' dominant pitching trio alongside Greg Maddux and Tom Glavine, leading the team to consistent success in the 1990s, including a 1995 World Series title.
+Smoltz won the NL Cy Young Award in 1996 with a 24-8 record.
 He briefly played for the Boston Red Sox and St. Louis Cardinals before retiring.

-In 1992, John Smoltz was named the Most Valuable Player of the NL Championship Series.
+In 1992, John Smoltz was named the Most Valuable Player of the National League Championship Series.

 In 1992, John Smoltz won 15 regular-season games and was the MVP of the National League Championship Series.

-In 1995, John Smoltz and the Braves won the World Series, although Smoltz had shaky postseason numbers, including a poor Game 3 start.
+In 1995, John Smoltz and the Braves won their one World Series title, although Smoltz had shaky postseason numbers that year.

 In 1997, John Smoltz received a Silver Slugger Award for his batting, leading all pitchers with 18 base hits.

-From 2004 to 2014, John Smoltz held the franchise record for career saves and has the single season record.
+In 2004, John Smoltz held the Braves franchise record for career saves.

-On April 22, 2008, John Smoltz became the 16th pitcher in Major League history to reach 3,000 career strikeouts, and the fourth pitcher to strike out 3,000 batters for one team.
+On April 22, 2008, John Smoltz became the 16th pitcher in Major League history to achieve 3,000 career strikeouts.
+He was also the fourth pitcher to strike out 3,000 batters for a single team, joining Walter Johnson, Bob Gibson, and Steve Carlton.

-On April 16, 2012, the Braves announced that they would retire John Smoltz's number 29.
+On April 16, 2012, the Atlanta Braves announced that they would retire John Smoltz's number 29.
+The ceremony took place on June 8.

 In 2015, John Smoltz was elected to the Baseball Hall of Fame in his first year of eligibility.